kjnapier/spacerocks/README.md

-SpaceRocks is an open-source Python-based software.
-It is designed to compute precise ephererides of arbitrary objects
+SpaceRocks is an open-source software written entirely in Python.
+It is designed to compute precise ephererides of arbitrary objects on arbitrary dates.